kdbinsidebrains/site/_project/05-sdk.md

 ## Module SDK

 If you have multi-modules project with mix of language, you can select KDB SDK for particular module only.
-Just select appropriate module and required SDK on 'Dependencies' tab:
+Just select the appropriate module and required SDK on 'Dependencies' tab:

 ![sdkModuleLevel](/assets/images/project/sdk/sdkModuleLevel.png)